By Benjamin Nobel, April 5, 2017

 And here’s where newsstand-focused collectors and long-time readers of this blog will know what comes next in the story.
 If you were to ask me what month a given comic was on the stands, and if I couldn’t go online to check, then the first thing I’d do is open my copy to the indicia page.
 And you’re about to spot in the indicia picture below that I own a newsstand copy:

 Did you spot the bar code peeking around the corner?
 As you can see, the indicia page just shows 1990… no month.
 So the next thing I’d do, is I’d look at that bar code.
-Because with newsstand distribution, the bar code is structured in such a way that a month code appears at the top right.
-And as you can see, the bar code for X-Men Annual #14 has “05” at the top right of the code… May:
+Because with Marvel’s newsstand distribution, at least for their monthly issues, the bar code is structured in such a way that a month code appears at the top right.
+And as you can see, the bar code for X-Men Annual #14 has “05” at the top right of the code… if this was a monthly issue, we might conclude that Marvel was communicating the month of May:

-So the only indication we can find anywhere on this comic where a month is mentioned in any way, was related to its newsstand distribution.
+As an annual, rather than a monthly issue it isn’t clear whether we should make this conclusion [4/2019 update: here is a post about Marvel newsstand annual numbering, for Uncanny X-Men that explains further].
+So really the only indication we can find anywhere on this comic where a month might mentioned in any way, was related to its newsstand distribution.
 Ah, but as long-time readers of this blog are well aware, newsstand copies were a very low fraction of the total sold in the 1990’s, so going back to our early-90’s mindset, it is quite possible anyone investigating this book was doing so holding a direct edition copy in their hands.
+I’ve never seen a discussion of the “05” newsstand code for this issue, have you?
+Given that newsstand copies of this issue are such a tiny minority of the total copies sold, I think the principle of “out of sight, out of mind” definitely comes into play.

 As you can see, not one newsstand copy is listed; every currently available copy is a direct edition.
 And next, here’s the current eBay availability, and I’ll just link you to this next screenshot rather than picture it below, otherwise you’ll be scrolling down forever, but you can see that there are a full 48 CGC graded copies presently listed on eBay and zero of them are newsstand copies, they are all direct edition copies.
 Picture someone looking for a nice copy to collect — you could easily picture them reaching the false conclusion that the book was a direct edition exclusive!